-Name of Applicant:

-Address of Applicant: (including mailing address)

-Address of Registered Office:

-Name and Address of Senior Officer 1: Name and Address of Senior Officer 2:

-Telephone:

-Fax:

-Email:

-Current Capital: \$

-Signature of Presenter:DateDate

-Name of Presenter:

-For Official Use Only

-Application Received by: Date:

-Application Reviewed by: Date:

-Comments:

-We, the directors of [COMPANY NAME], certify that the information contained in this application is correct and accurate to the best of our knowledge.
-We understand that any untrue, misleading or incomplete information may affect the success of this application.
-We also authorise the sharing of information between the Central Bank of The Bahamas and the Inspector of Financial and Corporate Service Providers where and when both regulators deem it fit to do so.

-On behalf of [COMPANY NAME: Registered Representative]

-Date
+Name of Applicant: Address of Applicant: (including mailing address) Address of Registered Office: Name, Address, Telephone, Fax & Email of Senior Official 1: Name, Address, Teleph one, Fax & Email of Senior Official 2: Names of Proposed Directors: Name(s) of Propose Laundering Reporti d Compliance Officer and Money ng Officer: Names of Proposed Shareholders: Number of Shares to be is sued to each shareholder: External Auditors: Finance cial Year End: Exchange Control Designation: Resident or Non-Resident Minimum Share Capital Proposed Share Capital: Required: \$50,000 \$ Number of Shares (Authorized): Number of Shares (Issued): Share Denomination: Share Par Value: Names of Proposed Corporate Officers (i.e. President/Vice Signature of Presenter: President, Secretary/Assistant Se Date cretary, Chairman/Vice Chairman etc.): Name of Presenter: For Official Use Only Application Received by: Application Reviewed by: Comments: We, the directors of [COMPANY NAME], certify that the ir of our knowledge.
+We understand that any untrue, mislea We also authorise the sharing of information between Corporate Service Providers where and when both regula ding or incomplete information method the Central Bank of The Bahar ay affect the success of this application.
+On behalf of [COMPANY NAME: Registered Re epresentativel Date